 Even though all the other CMS platforms were created around the same time as WordPress, not being under the GPL held them back and let WordPress open up a significant gap in usage and popularity.

-Matt Mullenweg, the co-founder of WordPress, is one of the biggest promoters of the GPL in the world.
-He stated multiple times before that ‘If WordPress were a country, our Bill of Rights would be the GPL because it protects our core freedoms.‘
+Matt Mullenweg, the co-founder of WordPress, is one of the world’s most prominent promoters of GPL.
+He repeatedly stated, ‘If WordPress were a country, our Bill of Rights would be the GPL because it protects our core freedoms.‘

 Matt himself knows and believes that for the software to thrive, you should release it under the GPL.
 That is why they protect their Bill of Rights and live by it.

 Eventually, the users who used their platform left them and moved to a more evolved software like WordPress.
 This was due to other developers improving it thanks to the GPL.

 Some developers may look at the GPL as a double-edged sword.